rushi47/image-repository/README.md

 ['png', 'jpg', 'jpeg', 'gif']
 ```

-- App is deployed on Kubernetes, _**the volume is shared between all the pods**_.
-Avoiding problem dedup and consistency.

 - App also support bulk delete feature and can be tested from:
 ```
 curl -v --user "shopify:shopify@123" -H "Content-Type: application/json" -X POST -d '{"name": "working", "file_names":["test3.jpg", "test2.jpg"]}' localhost:55028/bulk_delete